Efraim Zuroff: Simon Wiesenthal Center

 Zuroff played an important role in the exposure, arrest, extradition and prosecution of Dinko Šakić, the former commandant of the Ustasha concentration camp Jasenovac.
 In early October 1999, Šakić, who lived for more than 50 years in Argentina, was sentenced in Zagreb to 20 years' imprisonment (which was the maximum penalty under Croatian law at the time) for his crimes in the first-ever trial of a Nazi war criminal in a post-Communist country.

 In his book Occupation: Nazi-Hunter; The Continuing Search for the Perpetrators of the Holocaust (KTAV; Hoboken, 1994), Zuroff chronicles the belated efforts to prosecute Nazi war criminals in western democracies and explains the rationale for such efforts several decades after the crimes.
 The book was published in German by Ahriman Verlag.
 Starting in June 1999, Zuroff's activities as a Nazi-hunter were the subject of five television documentaries.
 The first, entitled The Nazi-Hunter, was produced by ZDF (German Channel 2) in 1999; the second, entitled The Last Nazi-Hunter, was produced by SWR (German Channel 1-regional station) in 2004 and the third, The Final Hunt for the Nazis, by France 3 (Channel 3), was broadcast in December 2005.
 In 2009, the BBC produced "The Search for Dr. Death which followed Zuroff to South America in search of Dr. Aribert Heim, who committed horrendous crimes as a doctor at Mauthausen.
 In 2012, Israeli Channel 10 broadcast the documentary film, "Tzayad ha-Natzim ha-Acharon (The Last Nazi-Hunter).

 In 2009, Zuroff criticized the Prague Declaration.
 According to Zuroff, the Holocaust should not be equated with other tragedies, describing the declaration as "the main manifesto of the false equivalency movement" and stating it is supported by right-wing parties in countries in Eastern Europe.

+In September 2024, Zuroff announced that at the end of the month he would be stepping down from the Simon Wiesenthal Center after 38 years.